FCBArry/csvanddb2java/README.md

-# csv2javabean
+# csvanddb2javabean
-cn.fcbarry.csv2bean to cn.fcbarry.javabean
+csv and db to javabean

 ------------------------------------
 project:maven project